Pointblank directive: Fighter Command declines to engage

 As part of the Pointblank plans, the USAAF repeatedly pressed the RAF to contribute to the daytime effort by providing fighter escorts, and even suggesting daylight bombing if sufficient escorts were available.

 Long-range fighter operations are at a natural disadvantage; friendly ground assets like spotters and radar are not available and even radio support can be difficult.
 The penetrating aircraft have to carry much more fuel, reducing their performance, and the long flight times fatigue the pilots.
 This led RAF Fighter Command to conclude that their assets should be used purely defensively, and in the years leading up to Pointblank this had never seriously been reconsidered.
 Although escorts had been requested on several occasions by both Bomber Command and Coastal Command, Fighter Command repeatedly returned dubious reports stating the Supermarine Spitfire simply could not be converted.
 This was especially curious considering the D-model photoreconnaissance versions of the Spitfire were available from 1940 and offered the required range and performance.

 For Pointblank, USAAF General Henry H. Arnold requested that allocations of the North American P-51 Mustang to the RAF be directed to provide escort for daytime raids and that British Mustangs be put under Eighth Air Force command.
 Chief of the Air Staff Charles Portal, responded that he could provide four squadrons, not nearly enough for the mission.
-Arnold wrote back, clearly upset, and stated:
+Arnold wrote back, clearly upset, stating:

 As presently employed it would appear that your thousands of fighters are not making use of their full capabilities.
 Our transition from the defensive to the offensive should surely carry with it the application of your large fighter force offensively ...
 We have put long range tanks in our P.47's.
 Those P.47's are doing some offensive action several hundred miles from England.
 In their basic design, our P.47's were shorter range aircraft than your Spitfires.